The Top Reasons Why People Bully

 Insecurity And Feeling Powerless

-Similarly, when an individual feels powerless in their own life, it may trigger bullying.
-The person feels powerful when intimidating others.
-This is why many children from dysfunctional homes engage in bullying.
-Someone who struggles with feeling insecure is afraid of appearing weak in front of others.
+Keep in mind that when an individual feels powerless in their own life, it may lead to them bullying others.
+Some children from dysfunctional homes engage in bullying because they feel powerless and are shown this example at home.
+Someone who feels insecure may be afraid of appearing weak in front of others.
 To hide their own weakness, they do their best to find and expose weakness in someone else.
-This is all to take the attention off of themselves and make themselves feel better by acting more powerful than others.
 Again, this explanation (and the others below) are not meant to excuse bullying – which is inexcusable – but is meant to explain it.
 When we understand something, we are more equipped to change it.

-The need to control is one of the top reasons why people bully, and there can be many reasons why a person needs to feel more in control.
+The need to control is one way in which these internalized behaviors can lead to bullying.
+In not being able to control their internal or external environments, their need to control may be by attempting to dominates another.
 Some people engage in bullying to gain control of their surroundings.
 For example, they may have no control over the way they are treated at home.
-Alternatively, they may have issues with anxiety.
-The common theme is that there are concerns we often cannot see- there also might be culture differences at play, race disparities, or even an unseen disability that is causing them to project onto others.
+The common theme is that there are concerns we often cannot see- there also might be cultural differences at play, race disparities, or even an unseen disability that is causing them to project onto others.

 Bullying Is Rewarded